mltsy/elm-tutorial/en/04-starting/03-webpack-1.md

 - This config creates a Webpack dev server, see the key `devServer`.
 We will be using this server for development instead of Elm reactor.
 - Entry point for our application will be `./src/index.js`, see the `entry` key.
+- Additional [elm compiler options can be passed to the elm-webpack-loader](https://github.com/elm-community/elm-webpack-loader/blob/master/README.md#options).
+For example, to enable the [elm debugger](http://debug.elm-lang.org/):

+        loader: 'elm-webpack-loader?debug=true'